-Coursework section
+Coursework/Individual trainings section

 - List one-time training experiences here. - Coursework that is not part of a degree or certificate program should be listed here. - Coursework that is part of a degree or certificate program may be listed here if the program will not be completed prior to promotion.
-Do not list coursework that is part of a degree or certificate program if the program will be completed prior to promotion. - Hours are calculated as the actual number of hours spent on the professional development activity. - Travel time, meals, breaks, and optional social hours should not be included in the hourly calculation. - Academic credit hours should be converted using the formula 1 credit = 30 professional development hours. - Published writing should be converted to professional development hours using the formula in Appendix A. - Complete the column labeled "How does this support your work at the college or professional growth?" to facilitate conversations with the Division Director.
-If it is not clear how a professional development activity supports your work at the college, additional documentation may be required.
+Do not list coursework that is part of a degree or certificate program if the program will be completed prior to promotion. - Credits from coursework should be converted to hours (1 credit = 30 hours) - Published writing under 1,200 words should be granted 10 hours; published work over 1,200 words should be converted to hours (= total words .008) - Complete the column labeled "How does this support your work at the college or professional growth?" in order to facilitate conversations with the Division Director